arj03/ssb-observables/README.md

 Observables are very close to a versioned blob.
 So it is natural to think of both the existing blob protocol and also EBT as a way to distribute the data.

-I'm leaning towards building a protocol similar to EBT, but maybe simplier that has a type for the thing you are replicating.
-This protocol might also be useful for distributing mutiple feed formats.
+Basing it on the blob protocol has several downsides.
+It requires a new messages on the log for each new version of the observable.
+It would require garbage collection as the old versions the blobs are not really useful and lastly it would require something to actively request the blobs.

+Instead EBT will be used as that solves all of the downsides directly at the protocol level by only having one atomically updated file for each observable and pushing new versions as the obserable is updated.

 ## Data format

+FIXME: stricker definition of this, but loosely

-- Encoding + hashing algorithm
+- Encoding + hashing algorithm used
 - Encoded content as defined in schema
-- Hash of encoding
+- Hash of encoded data
 - Signature of everything above

 ## History